9 (2019 film): Plot

 Dr. Albert Lewis is a widowed astrophysicist living in Kerala with his 8-year-old son, Adam.
 He is emotionally distant from his son whom he silently believes to be the reason he lost his beloved wife, Annie, who died in childbirth.
 His only other kin, Annie's brother, is hostile to Albert and Adam as he feels Adam is evil and is the cause of a freak accident that rendered his son paralysed while he and Adam were playing on the terrace.
-Adam is shown to be a gloomy but seemingly perceptive boy.
-He is shown to have run into trouble with authorities several times and Albert is irked by this too.
+Adam is shown to be a gloomy but seemingly perceptive boy and is shown to have run into trouble with authorities several times and Albert is irked by this too.

 A comet from an unknown galaxy is projected to pass beside Earth which will cause a huge electromagnetic pulse (EMP) surge and is predicted to last nine days.
 During these nine days, none of the modern inventions, including electricity, phones, and engine-run vehicles will work anywhere in the world.
 Several days before this phenomenon, Albert's mentor, Dr. Inayat Khan, visits him at his house and asks him to research the comet.
 He sends him to a place in the Indian Himalayas, from where the closest sighting of the comet is expected.
 Inayat also says to Albert that this incident is long portrayed by the locals over there and their caves have drawings of the comet with its earlier and future occurrences.
 Albert, with his colleagues and son, goes to the Himalayas for research.
 Albert and Adam opt to stay at an old bungalow owned by Dr. Inayat with Hakka, an old janitor from the local tribe to assist them.

 The story progresses with the appearance of another character named Ava.
 Adam has bad feelings about Ava, as she tries to trap him.
 Adam informs Albert, but his father doesn't take it right.
 Once when Adam and Hakka are talking, Ava takes Adam and haunts him for telling about her to Albert.
-Hakka, for seeing, this is injured by Ava.
+Hakka, for seeing, is injured by Ava.
 Adam and Albert leave the house.
 Albert is attacked by Ava and Adam is taken.
 Albert wakes at Dr. Inayat's where he tells him that Ava is actually Albert and that he has bipolar schizoaffective disorder which explains why Adam was frightened by him in a few scenes and tells him he has one day to see Adam alive or else, the police are involved.
 Adam is found, and Ava leaves as the last night goes, happily leaving the father-son duo.
 Then, Albert asks Adam who Ava is, causing Adam to gasp, hinting at Ava's existence.

 The mid-credits scene shows a cave with a painting on its walls, showing a cosmic creature with a female-like appearance tormenting people, indicating that Ava is real.